SamuelGillies/task-automation/README.md

 5. Drag the Audio folder into **cmd**.
 The file path should populate.
 Press enter.

-6. in cmd, type:
+6. In cmd, type:

 ```
 python3
 ```

-and press enter.
-This should load the Python Interactive Shell.

-7. Drag the FileRename_HeritageQuay.py file into **cmd**.
+add a space, and then drag the FileRename_HeritageQuay.py file into **cmd**.
+The file path should populate.
 Press enter.

 8. Check the MP3 and WAV folders – they should now contain audio files that have been renamed.